-Bologna v AC Milan
+Ibrahimovic scores at both ends in win

 Post update

-Mitchell Dijks (Bologna) wins a free kick in the defensive half.
+Riccardo Orsolini (Bologna) wins a free kick in the defensive half.

 Substitution

 Substitution, Bologna.
-Luis Binks replaces Musa Barrow.
+Riccardo Orsolini replaces Gary Medel.

 Substitution